 Become a Master Gardener

-Training sessions meet weekly on Wednesdays from January to June.
-Each trainee will be introduced to a mentor to help guide them through the training class and to introduce them to the Tulare/Kings Master Gardener organization.
+Training sessions meet weekly on Fridays from January to May.
+Each trainee will be introduced to a Sprout Team to help guide them through the training class and to introduce them to the Tulare/Kings Master Gardener organization.
 The UCCE Tulare Office is the main headquarters of the Tulare/Kings MG Program.

 Who Becomes a Master Gardener?

 Any Tulare/Kings resident with experience in gardening, an interest in horticulture and a desire to volunteer for community service may apply to the Master Gardener Training Program.
 Tulare/Kings Master Gardeners are people of all ages and come from all walks of life.
 They share an enthusiasm for gardening, some knowledge of plants, a willingness to learn and help others, and the ability to communicate with diverse groups of people.

 What is the Commitment to the Master Gardener Program?